Emory-HITI/Niffler/README.md

 # Configure Niffler

 Niffler consists of 4 modules, inside the modules folder.
 Here we will look into the common configuration and installation steps of Niffler.
+An introduction to Niffler can be found [here](https://emory-hiti.github.io/Niffler/).

 ## Configure PACS